 Services to: LONDON KINGS CROSS

-Come out of the station and turn left - Victoria Road is 400 yards on the left, with the ground a further 100 yards down there.
+Leave the station and turn left.
+Victoria Road is 400 yards on the left, with the ground a further 100 yards down there.